Rep. Burchett to Newsmax: Outside Supporters Coming to Trump's Side

-The indictment against former President Donald Trump is attracting people to back him who haven't before, despite the "fabrication of justice" that is taking place against him, Rep. Tim Burchett said on Newsmax Sunday.
+The indictment against former President Donald Trump is attracting people to back him who haven't before, despite the "fabrication of justice" that is taking place against him, Rep. Tim Burchett told Newsmax on Sunday.

 "Nancy Pelosi's tweet that said he'll get a chance to prove his innocence, I think that really typifies what the left is doing," the Tennessee Republican said during Newsmax's special coverage programming on the indictment.
 "We're innocent until proven guilty in this country, and they're turning the tables."